 As if improved: Based on neighborhood trends, both demographic and current development patterns, the existing improvements represent the highest and best use of most sites.
 Most appraised parcels are industrial/manufacturing uses in industrially zoned areas and are considered "specialty properties."
 Any opinion not consistent with this is expressly noted in our records and considered in the valuation of the specific parcel.
 The existing uses will continue until land value, in its highest and best use, exceeds the sum of the value of the entire property in its current use and the cost to remove the improvements.
-We find that the current improvements do add value to the property, in most cases, and are therefore the highest and best use of the property as improved.
-In those properties where the property is not at its highest and best use, a nominal value of \$1,000 is typically assigned to the improvements.
+We find that the current improvements do add value to the property, in most cases, and are therefore the highest and best use, a nominal value of \$1,000 is typically assigned to the improvements.